These Are The Victims Of The Santa Fe High School Shooting

 Instead, he was one of those killed in Friday’s mass shooting, according to his stepmother, Damita Kilgore.

+McGinnis established a GoFundMe account on behalf of the family to help them pay for flights from their home in California for the funeral.

-McGinnis told CNN she was with Jared’s father when he received the news.
-His father “sat in misery for 13 hours not knowing if (Jared) was one of the victims,” McGinnis said.
+McGinnis was with Jared’s father when he received the news, she said.

+His father “sat in misery for 13 hours not knowing if (Jared) was one of the victims,” she said.
 “Then he got the devastating news after 6 p.m.”

 Shana Fisher

-Shana Fisher turned 16 just 10 days before she died, her aunt Ericha Fisher Farris said in a Facebook tribute to her niece.
+Shana Fisher turned 16 just 10 days before she died, her aunt Ericha Fisher Farris said in a Facebook tribute.

 Shana was in art class when she was killed, her family said on social media.